asesidaa/GC-local-server-rewrite/README.md

 To unlock new avatars/navgators/skins/sound effects/titles from 4MAX, change the corresponding count in config.

 You can get the corresponding count in data/boot/*.dat file.

+# Missing functions

+- [ ] Item/coin comsuming
+- [ ] Unlocking system (I don't like these two so I just hardcode them, if you are interested you can implement that and add a switch to enable, PRs are welcome)
+- [ ] Ranking system (Is this really needed for a local server?)

+# Difficulty unlocking

+This is processed on client side, so if you like to unlock all difficuties, just use bemani patcher.